4d/docs/docs/Notes/updates.md

 #### Behavior changes

+- For HTTP RFC compliance, [`HTTPRequestClass.response.headers`](../API/HTTPRequestClass#response) property now returns all header names **in lowercase**.
+If you want your code to continue working as before, use the new [`HTTPRequestClass.response.rawHeaders`](../API/HTTPRequestClass#response) property.
 - When a [bevel button with linked pop-up menu](../FormObjects/properties_TextAndPicture.md/#with-pop-up-menu) is assigned a standard action, the standard action is no longer generated if a pop-up menu option is selected.